-- 13. That the QEC is expanded with an additional 2-4 court 4 multi-sport facility developed as a priority and these courts are primarily for community-based sport use. - 14.
-That the existing 2-court QEC stadium is actively managed in tandem with new courts to minimise interruptions to community sport from event bookings. - 15.
+- 14. That the QEC is expanded with an additional 2-4 court6 multi-sport facility developed as a priority and these courts are primarily for community-based sport use. - 15.
+That policy is developed by local authorities regarding total number of days of service interruption per winter season of community sport at key indoor court facilities - 16.
+That the existing 2-court QEC stadium is actively managed in tandem with new courts to minimise interruptions to community sport from event bookings. - 17.
 That a consistent approach and use agreement is developed between community sport and schools to maximise the community use of school indoor courts.
-Priority should be given to investment into school facilities where significant additional longterm community access can be secured through a partnership agreement.
-Some discussions have already commenced with Te Kura O Take Kārara in Wanaka. - 16.
-Additional indoor courts are developed over time to meet evident demand from participation growth for indoor sports codes in Queenstown, Wanaka (including some wooden floor capacity), Alexandra and Cromwell.
+Priority should be given to investment into school facilities where significant additional long-term community access can be secured through a partnership agreement. - 18.
+Additional indoor courts are developed over time to meet evident demand from participation growth for indoor sports codes in Wanaka (including some wooden floor capacity), Alexandra and Cromwell